 With BoardDocs, stakeholders have become accustomed to seeing agenda items, supporting documents, and action details.
 With the addition of digital audio you can also provide stakeholders the ability to listen to the discussion of an agenda item.
-BoardDocs makes it easy to record and access audio in context with the meeting, but anyone can post digital audio to the internet with simple web tools.
+BoardDocs makes it easy to record and access audio in context with the meeting, but anyone can post digital audio to the Internet using simple web tools.

 How does it work?

-Digitally record the meeting to some sort of digital recorder or computer.
-After the meeting is over, slice up the recording by agenda item making a separate file for each agenda item discussed.
-Load the audio file to the existing BoardDocs agenda item using the document publisher software or post the files to the organization's web site.
+First, you digitally record the meeting to a digital recorder or computer.
+After the meeting is over, you slice up the recording by agenda item, making a separate file for each item.
+Next, you load the audio file to the existing BoardDocs agenda item, or post the files to your organization's web site.
 That’s all there is to it!

 What do you need to know?

 The process is easy with a little planning and the correct tools.
-We will cover:
+In this article, we will cover: